USAJOBS/help-center/how-to/account/profile/experience/military.md

 [Learn more about Veterans Recruitment Appointment (VRA)](https://www.fedshirevets.gov/job-seekers/special-hiring-authorities/#vra){:target="_blank"}

-## Are you a 30% or more disabled Veteran?
+## Are you a 30% or more disabled veteran?

 Select **Yes** if you: